Whiteboards-io/whiteboards-plugins/sample-plugins/README.md

 A template with custom configuration screen.
 On this screen a user can select Jira site, and specify JQL.
 This configuration will be used to generate content of a board: list of issue carsd, and an import zone.

+### Board inspect

+Board inspect is a tool added to whiteboard, which allows you to show and modify raw properties of the content: lines and cards.